maiaheffernan/maiaheffernan.github.io/_posts/2026-01-20-Delta-plots-for-December-data.md

 ![Figure 5.
 DO concentration profiles in each lap and each section of the laps](../_figures/DO_allLaps_allSections.png)

+**Takeaways:**

+- What pulls me the most from these plots is that it is clear there is a low-DO intrusion from 10-20m depth *in the bay*.
+Anything shallower than this has higher DO concentration and anything lower than this also has higher DO concentration.
+This is so odd!!
+Also this pattern is not found at the entrance in any of the laps.

+- Generally, there is a lot more DO at the surface!
+Even so, the rest of the water column all throughout the cove is pretty poorly oxygenated.

 **Now the delta plots.**

 ![Figure 6.
 Percent difference in DO concentrations between sequential laps](../_figures/DO_deltaPlots.png)

+**Takeaways:**

+- Most glaringly, the largest change in DO concentration is an increase from lap 1 to lap 2 at the end of the southern end of the cove at depth.
+Maybe the flood brought oxygenated water in at depth?
+Wouldn't we see this elsewhere in these plots, though?
+- There is a lot of overall change in DO concentration between the 2nd and 3rd laps.
+For instance in the southern length almost the whole water column is changed, either increasing or decreasing.
+- Interestingly, the decrease in DO concentration between laps 2 and 3 in the southern length occurs in the 10-20m band where we see the low DO intrusions....
+The same this happens in the northern length.
+The increase and decrease in DO is strongest in the 10-20m below the surface.

+## Overall thoughts

+- Let's watch out for the northern end of the entrance to the cove!
+Things are happening there.
+- The back bay is also an important place to watch.
+- The 10-20m low DO thing is strange.
+Can we make sure to capture these depths with our future sampling?